oatybiscuit/Node-RED-HA-Solcast-JSONata/README.md

 }
 ```

-It is necessary for at least one API call to be triggered manually first to generate the DST context variable (used by both fixed and automatic) and for the Home Assistant sensor.sun to update and provide the sunrise and sunset times for the automatic timer [thus this will not work if you are not connected to Home Assistant].
+It is necessary for at least one API call to be triggered manually first to generate the DST context variable (used by both fixed and automatic) and for the Home Assistant sun.sun sensor to update and provide the sunrise and sunset times for the automatic timer [thus this will not work if you are not connected to Home Assistant].
 The times are floored to half-hours, and the starting point for automatic times will be sunrise.
 This start point can be shifted by the`start_shift`parameter, set between `-8` and `8` which moves the start by four hours earlier or later than sunrise.
 Then end of the time range will always remain at sunset, and therefore the last API call will be the 'spacing gap' time *before* sunset.

 </details>